DATA-BACKED GUIDE · UPDATED JULY 2026

 Dog spay recovery: what to expect and any extra costs in the UK

-Spaying is one of the most common operations your dog will ever have, and while the surgery itself is routine, the recovery period matters just as much.
-Knowing what to expect afterwards, and which extra costs might crop up, helps you care for your dog properly and avoid surprises.
-The real prices below reflect what UK owners are actually paying for spaying.
+Spaying is one of the most common operations your dog will ever have.
+The surgery itself is routine, but the recovery period is where things can go wrong, or cost more than you planned.
+Knowing what to expect afterwards, and which extra costs might crop up, helps you look after your dog properly and avoid a second, unplanned trip to the vet.
+The real prices below show what UK owners are actually paying for spaying, not just the headline quote.

 The quick version

-• Most dogs recover from spaying within a couple of weeks, needing rest, restricted exercise and protection of the wound during that time.
+- Most dogs recover from spaying within ten to fourteen days, needing rest, restricted exercise and protection of the wound during that time.

-• The quoted spay price usually includes the operation, anaesthetic and pain relief, but a recovery cone or medical suit and any post-op check may be extra.
+- The quoted spay price usually covers the operation, anaesthetic and pain relief, but a recovery cone or medical suit and the post-op check are often billed separately, so ask before you book.

-• Larger dogs cost more to spay because they need more anaesthetic and medication, and their recovery care can be a little more involved.
+- Larger dogs cost more to spay because they need bigger anaesthetic and drug doses, and their recovery can take a little longer to settle.

 What people actually paid